dm-cdb/Microchip/XC8/Noob-PWM.X/readme.md

  - CCPR1L = 62 <br>
 <br>
 GP4 pin is set as analog input and ADC channel to convert a voltage value into ADRESH register (left justified).<br>
 The ADRESH value is then copied to CCPR1L.
-We then have a voltage controled PWM on CCP1 pin.<br>
+We therefore have a voltage controled PWM on CCP1 pin.<br>
 <br>

 ![pic-pulse width-modulated](https://github.com/user-attachments/assets/c1413076-d4b4-4ac7-9980-4ad24b57aec2)